Charleston Model Yacht Club

 1) A points race will be conducted in accordance with the current International Sailing Federation Racing Rules of Sailing (RRS), the Charleston Model Yacht Club Sailing Instructions, and these procedures, in that order.

-3) A points race shall consist of nine heats with one throw-out.
-In the event that nine heats cannot be completed, there will be no throw-out for that series of races.
+3) Points race day shall consist of heats sailed over a 2 hour period.
+Discards shall be 1 after the first 5 heats and then 1 every 4 more heats completed.
 A minimum of five heats must be completed for the race day to count.
-If five heats cannot be completed, the race day will not count and a make-up race day will be scheduled with a new series of nine heats.
+If five heats cannot be completed, the race day will not count.
+A make-up race day will be scheduled where possible.

-4) The skippers total point count is determined by totaling the scores of a skipper’s best eight heats in a nine heat series.
-If nine heats are not sailed the skipper’s score will be the total of all heats.
+4) The skippers total point count is determined by totaling the scores of a skipper’s total score less the discarded heats in the series.

 5) Points are awarded as follows: